In many of our previous articles, we’ve stressed the importance of university research as a first step in the application process.

-Students can approach university research with very little structure and purpose.
+When faced with the problems we listed above, students can feel overwhelmed or disheartened, and may approach university research with very little structure and purpose.
 This can mean that they don’t always approach the university application process with the necessary clarity about why they want to study at a particular institution.

-Guidance counselors and school careers advisers often tell us that they don’t always know where to start when helping students start their university applications; their job is made even harder if they have limited resources, or are juggling the responsibilities of a counselor with a full teaching timetable.
+Guidance counselors and school careers advisers often tell us that they don’t always know where to start when helping students begin their university research, especially if they already have existing preconceptions, or aren’t very engaged in the process.

 That’s why we’ve put together a simple, three-step plan to help your students structure their university research and ask the questions that will lead to more informed decisions.
 These three steps comprise leading questions, designed to help get students thinking about their personal preferences and to help structure their research as they start shortlisting universities.